MUbarak123-56/fpl_team_optimization/README.md

 ![Sample Output](images/sample_output.png)

-The starting line up would comprise of the players with the highest ratings in the optimized squad solution that the D-Wave LeapHybridSampler provides us with while the bench would include the remaining players that made it to the optimized squad but aren't as good.
+The starting line up would comprise of the players with the highest ratings in the optimized squad solution that the D-Wave LeapHybridSampler provides us with while the bench would include the remaining players that made it to the optimized squad.

 ### Web Application